ori-orion/orion_speech_recognition/orion_asr/README.md

 # General Speech Recognition
 Allows general speech recognition using Speech to Text models and Snowboy hotword detection.

-Developed by Shu Ishida - contact shuishida_at_robots.ox.ac.uk for enquiries.
+Developed by Shu Ishida - contact ishida_at_robots.ox.ac.uk for enquiries.

 ## Actions
 There are two actions associated with it - `SpeakAndListen.action` and `HotwordListen.action`.
 The version used for the